 Some file systems might contain additional hidden data within them.
-For Windows filesystems, such data is called "alternate streams" (alt streams), while Mac and Linux based OS call it "extended attributes" or xattrs.
+For Windows filesystems, this data is called "alternate streams" (alt streams), while Mac and Linux based OS call it "extended attributes" or xattrs.
 For simplicity we'll call both alt streams and extended attributes with term "xattrs" below.

-Default SteramsList file contains next xattrs:
+Default StreamsList file contains the following xattrs:

 StreamsList file uses same syntax as IgnoreList.